Why Do Cats Chatter at Birds?

 The source of cats chattering at birds

 While there is no definitive answer, there are several theories about the cause of a cat’s chattering.
-It’s a facet of cat behaviour that scientists haven’t yet explained, so most of the theories are just that: only theories.
+It’s a facet of cat behavior that scientists haven’t yet explained, so most of the theories are just that: only theories.
 But it is an interesting question to think about – another curiosity of cats!
 Below are some of the most popular hypotheses.

 - Chattering mimics a kill or death bite: the theory goes that cats mimic the bite to the back of the neck they would usually perform when terminating prey.
 And that the site of a bird, rodent or other small animal is enough to drive a cat to perform a version of this action intuitively.